-- This medicine may raise the chance of heart and blood vessel side effects like heart attack and stroke.
-If these happen, they can be deadly.
-The risk of these side effects may be greater if you have heart disease or risks for heart disease.
-However, the risk may also be raised in people who do not have heart disease or risks for heart disease.
-The risk of these health problems can happen as soon as the first weeks of using pseudoephedrine and ibuprofen suspension and may be greater with higher doses or with long-term use.
-Do not use this medicine right before or after bypass heart surgery.
+- This medicine may raise the risk of heart and blood vessel problems like heart attack and stroke.
+These effects can be deadly.
+The risk may be greater if you have heart disease or risks for heart disease.
+However, it can also be raised even if you do not have heart disease or risks for heart disease.
+The risk can happen within the first weeks of using pseudoephedrine and ibuprofen suspension and may be greater with higher doses or long-term use.
+Do not use pseudoephedrine and ibuprofen suspension right before or after bypass heart surgery.

 - You may bleed more easily.
 Be careful and avoid injury.
 Use a soft toothbrush and an electric razor.

 - The chance of heart failure is raised with the use of drugs like this one.
 In people who already have heart failure, the chance of heart attack, having to go to the hospital for heart failure, and death is raised.
 Talk with the doctor.

 - The chance of heart attack and heart-related death is raised in people taking drugs like this one after a recent heart attack.
 People taking drugs like this one after a first heart attack were also more likely to die in the year after the heart attack compared with people not taking drugs like this one.
 Talk with the doctor.

 - If you are taking aspirin to help prevent a heart attack, talk with your doctor.

 - If you are 60 or older, use pseudoephedrine and ibuprofen suspension with care.
 You could have more side effects.

 - Different brands of pseudoephedrine and ibuprofen suspension may have different doses for children.
 Talk with the doctor before giving pseudoephedrine and ibuprofen suspension to a child.